MegBanj001/Application-Containerization-with-EC2-ECR-ECS-Fargate-and-Load-Balancing/Files/README.md

 b.
 After successfully creating the Cluster, go ahead and create Service.

-c.Choose the Task definition family and proceed to give the Service a name.
+c.
+Choose the Task definition family and proceed to give the Service a name.

 d.
 Choose "Use load balancing".
 Use existing load balancer and existing listener.